dandenkijin/HackBGRT/README.md

 * Make sure that you have read the Secure Boot instructions.
 * Make sure that BitLocker is disabled, or find your recovery key.

+### Linux Installation

+For Linux systems, please see the [Linux-specific instructions](README.linux.md) for building and installation.

 ### Secure Boot instructions

 HackBGRT is not approved by Microsoft.
 Instead, HackBGRT comes with the *shim* boot loader, which allows to manually select HackBGRT as a trusted program.
 After installing HackBGRT and rebooting your computer, you have to **follow the instructions in [shim.md](shim.md)** to achieve this.
 These steps cannot be automated, that's the whole point of Secure Boot.
 Although HackBGRT is self-signed with a certificate, it's not advisable to enroll foreign certificates directly into your firmware.